BluesNote1/metax/README.md

 Optionally extract zip files (both available with checkboxes)

 Button to copy coordinates of file \
-Button to copy place name of file (usually of photo)
+Button to copy place name of file (usually where the photo was taken)

 The program minimize API use: copies existing maps for same location, scan each file once according to its content sig (with MD5)